Sharesale

 According to The Advocate, the Louisiana state legislature will start holding hearings about the state’s the tax credit program, which is the most generous in the country.

-the state Legislature will begin to take action next week on bills that would pare and perhaps even phase out tax subsidies that have cost taxpayers $1.3 billion over the past seven years while making Louisiana a more popular — and more financially rewarding — place to film than .
+the state Legislature will begin to take action next week on bills that would pare and perhaps even phase out tax subsidies that have cost taxpayers $1.3 billion over the past seven years while making Louisiana a more popular — and more financially rewarding — place to film movies than Hollywood.

-Next week's legislative hearings will be only step in a lengthy process to determine the fate of Louisiana's Motion Picture Investor Tax Credit, under which taxpayers cover 30 percent of a production's local expenses.
+Next week’s legislative hearings will be only the first step in a lengthy process to determine the fate of Louisiana’s Motion Picture Investor Tax Credit, under which taxpayers cover 30 percent of a production’s local expenses.

 As The Advocate pointed out, taxpayers in 2011 gave more money to the ‘Green Lantern’, they the gave to the University of New Orleans this year, which is shocking and appalling.